microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - Browse to the _K3sRBAC.ps1_ script placed under _C:\ArcBox\GitOps_.
 The script will:
     - Log in to your Azure subscription using the SPN credentials
     - Connect to _ArcBox-k3s_ cluster
-    - Create the GitOps configurations to deploy the RBAC configurations for hello-arc namespace
+    - Create the GitOps configurations to deploy the Namespace and Cluster scope RBAC configurations

   - Right click _K3sGitOps.ps1_ script and select Run with PowerShell to execute the script.